 5 Things You Didn't Know About Travis Ganong

-- 2. He gets to share being a professional skier with his girlfriend, Marie-Michele Gagnon, who is a member of the Canadian Ski Team.
+- 3. Travis gets to share being a professional skier with his girlfriend, Marie-Michele Gagnon, who is a member of the Canadian Ski Team.

-- 4. Travis is involved with American Downhiller, an organization dedicated to giving back by coaching the next generation of American Downhillers.
+- 4. He is involved with American Downhiller, an organization dedicated to giving back by coaching the next generation of American Downhillers.